Price Up, Open Interest Down: Short Covering or Profit Taking?

 The crash was proportional to the spike because the same fragile-liquidity conditions worked in reverse.
 The spike was vacuum-driven: participation was weak relative to baseline, the book was thin, and short covering appears to have been a major contributor to the move.
 Once forced or urgency-driven buying faded, downside liquidity became fragile.
 With much of the vulnerable short exposure already cleared, the market no longer had the same support from forced buy flow.

-The RPI screenshot at the $1.505 level shows 29.7%.
+The Relative Price Impact screenshot at the $1.505 level shows 29.7%.
 That reading, during an upward move, is a flare: the market is one order away from free-fall in either direction.

 The post-crash paradox

-After the −70.7% collapse, the 60m NTI posted the highest readings in the entire three-day sequence:
+After the −70.7% collapse, the 60m Net Taker Imbalance posted the highest readings in the entire three-day sequence:

 09:51$0.520+8.27+1.18